 You will not receive a rejection letter if you don’t get in, but the ward office will public a list every month stating how many people applied for each daycare in each age group, how many people put it as first choice, and how many people got in.
 So if you don’t hear anything, you did not get in.
-We found out thar we were accepted by a phone call two weeks before she should start.
+We found out that we were accepted by a phone call two weeks before she should start.
 This was in Japanese.

-Step 5: Entry interview and supply shopping
+Finally: Entry interview and supply shopping

 Once you accept your spot, the daycare will want you to come in for an interview to meet your child and discuss their school and entry procedures.
 We received a list of supplies we would need to prepare, which included bibs (3 per day), nappies, wipes, plastic bags, indoor shoes and clothes.
 We also had to pay 4000 yen for a hat and sheets.
 This interview was all in Japanese, although they had a “pocket talk” translator if necessary.